 Adobe Premiere Pro gives you the ability to modify audio at either the clip or track level.
-In this tutorial we’ll take a look at at how and when to use each audio tool.
+In this tutorial, we’ll take a look at how and when to use each audio tool.

 The robust audio tools within Adobe Premiere Pro allow you to tweak audio parameters of an individual clip or track.
 Which audio setting you use will largely depend on what you are trying to accomplish.
 Let’s take a closer look at each of these Adobe Premiere Pro audio tools.

 In this Adobe Premiere Pro tutorial we will cover:

 - When and how to modify Adobe Premiere clip audio

 - When and how to modify Adobe Premiere track audio